Peter Marshall (historian)

 Peter Marshall FRHistS FBA (born 26 October 1964) is a Scottish historian and academic, known for his work on the Reformation and its impact on the British Isles and Europe.
 He is Professor of History at the University of Warwick.

 Biography

 Marshall was born on 26 October 1964 in Orkney, Scotland.
 He was educated at Kirkwall Grammar School, before studying at University College, Oxford.
 His doctoral thesis was titled Attitudes of the English People to Priests and Priesthood, 1500–1553.
+His doctoral supervisor was Susan Brigden.

 Marshall began his career as a teacher: he was a history teacher at Ampleforth College, a Roman Catholic private school in North Yorkshire.
 In 1994, he joined the University of Warwick as a lecturer.
 He was promoted to senior lecturer in 2001, and to reader in 2004.
 He was appointed Professor of History in 2006.

+Between 2023 and 2024 Marshall served as President of the Ecclesiastical History Society.

 Honours

 Marshall was the winner of the 2018 Wolfson History Prize for his book Heretics and Believers: A History of the English Reformation.
 In July 2018, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 He is also an elected Fellow of the Royal Historical Society (FRHistS).